-The Obama Administration, particularly in its first year, sought to allay Iran's long-standing suspicions that the main U.S. goal is to unseat the Islamic regime in Iran.
-However, the 2009 domestic unrest in Iran complicated Iran policy for President Obama, who has sought to preserve the possibility of a nuclear agreement with Iran while expressing support for human and political rights demanded by the Green movement.
+However, the 2009 domestic unrest in Iran complicated Iran policy for President Obama, who sought to preserve the possibility of a nuclear agreement with Iran while expressing support for human and political rights demanded by the Green movement.
 As 2009 progressed, the statements of President Obama and other U.S. officials became progressively more critical of the regime.
 On December 28, 2009, President Obama shifted further toward public support for the opposition outright by saying, in regard to the unrest in Iran, "Along with all free nations, the United States stands with those who seek their universal rights."
-Secretary of State Clinton reiterated this position on September 19, 2010, but said the United States needs take care not to be so overtly supportive as to make the Iranian opposition appear as "stooges of the United States."
-The Administration has sought to help the opposition parry regime efforts to monitor or cut off its communications with itself and the international community.
+With the protests absent in Iran for nearly a year, Secretary of State Clinton reiterated this position on September 19, 2010, but said the United States needs take care not to be so overtly supportive as to make the Iranian opposition appear as "stooges of the United States."
+During 2010, the Administration sought to help the opposition parry regime efforts to monitor or cut off its communications with itself and the international community.
 These steps, according to the Administration, stop short of constituting a policy of "regime change," although Iran interprets any help to the Green movement as evidence of U.S. intent to overthrow the clerical government.